traefik/traefik-helm-chart/README.md

 using Custom Resources `IngressRoute`: <https://doc.traefik.io/traefik/v3.0/routing/providers/kubernetes-crd/>.

-It's possible to use this chart with Traefik Proxy v2 using v27.x
+It's possible to use this chart with Traefik Proxy v2 using v27.x This chart support policy is aligned with [upstream support policy](https://doc.traefik.io/traefik/deprecation/releases/) of Traefik Proxy.

 See [Migration guide from v2 to v3](https://doc.traefik.io/traefik/v3.0/migration/v2-to-v3/) and upgrading section of this chart on CRDs.